FirstCandle/TheLedger/README.md

 Ever forward-moving.
 Ever alive.

 No further changes unless a verifiable wound is struck and metabolized under Pillar 5.
-The court is open—quietly, sustainably, and forever.
+The court is open; quietly, sustainably, and forever.
 Expanded Definitions (Integrated for Operationalization)
 Life:
 Life-Year: Life (sentient): Organisms exhibiting consciousness/sentience by scientific consensus.